mmcken3/email-api/README.md

 ## Configuration

 Environment variables that need to be set in order to run the Email API.
-This is your twilio account auth, the Twilio phone numbers text come from in your account and then number you want text to be sent too.
+This is your Twilio account auth, the Twilio phone numbers text come from in your account and then number you want text to be sent too.
 These phone numbers must be in the format with a plus like: "+11234567890".